PSNI arrest three men in Belfast who fled cannabis cultivation operation by car

-PSNI arrest three men in Antrim Road area of Belfast after discovery of sophisticated cannabis cultivation operation in Donaghadee area
+Three men due in court after discovery of 'sophisticated' cannabis cultivation operation in Donaghadee area

 and on Freeview 262 or Freely 565

-Three men fled by car after police attended a property in the town.
-They were later arrested in Belfast and remain in police custody.
+A third man, aged 40, has been charged with the same offences, and additional driving offences including having no driving licence and using a motor vehicle without insurance.

+The three men are all due to appear before Downpatrick Magistrates’ Court on Monday.

-Detective Inspector McAnee said: “The illicit drugs operation was uncovered on Friday afternoon, 4th April after police attended a property in the area.
+Earlier, the PSNI said: “The illicit drugs operation was uncovered on Friday afternoon, April 4, after police attended a property in the area.

+“Three men who were inside the premises fled from the scene by car.

+"A short time later officers successfully located and stopped the vehicle on the Antrim Road in Belfast.

 “We will continue to be relentless in our commitment to tackle the illegal supply of drugs and pursue those who profit from the consequent misery and harm.